 Mr. Chartener is an experienced operating, financial, and investment professional with expertise in a variety of functional areas, industries, and situations.
-Prior to becoming CEO of Foundation Source, he had served as chairman or CEO of several companies in the services and consumer products sectors.
+Prior to Foundation Source, he had served as chairman or CEO of several companies in the services and consumer products sectors.

 Mr. Chartener was a managing partner of a small-business investment company organized by J.H.
 Whitney & Co., a private-equity firm founded in 1946.
 Prior to joining Whitney, Mr. Chartener was a co-founding partner of Winslow Partners LLC, a Washington D.C. private-equity firm investing primarily in Central Europe.
 From 1985 to 1995, Mr. Chartener worked for Goldman, Sachs & Co. in London and New York, where he was a senior member of the firm’s Principal Investment Area.

 Mr. Chartener has been a board member of several companies.
 His nonprofit activities include serving as a trustee of The Hotchkiss School and of Cardigan Mountain School, as founding chairman of The Magdalene College Foundation, as a director of Unite the World with Africa Foundation, and as a member of the finance committee of Washington National Cathedral.
 He is on the board of a family foundation based in New York City, and he is a member of the Council on Foreign Relations.